carlhinderer/learning-python/README.md

 # learning-python
-Taking a few notes on the book 'Learning Python' by Mark Lutz
+Taking a few notes on foundational Python books